andywer/zaster/README.md

-# Zaster
+# Project Zaster

 Headless multi-blockchain wallet.
-Build your own blockchain product based on the SDK or use the command line interface.
+Build your own blockchain product based on the SDK or use the command line interface to manage your crypto funds.

 ## Definition